aurora-multiphysics/platypus/doc/content/installation/using_docker.md

 The Platypus executable can then be found at `/opt/platypus/platypus-opt` inside the container.

-Additional information and options for using Docker can be found at this [tutorial](https://docs.docker.com/get-started/) on the Docker website.
+Additional information and options for using Docker can be found at this [tutorial](https://docs.docker.com/get-started/) on the Docker site.

 !alert! tip title=Platypus Dependencies
 Alternatively, a container containing up-to-date images of only